-The Assistant Registrar (Examinations and Student Records Section), Mr John Warr, is located on the ground floor, of the Chancellery.
-Assistance can also be obtained from the Senior Administrative Officer, Mr Ross Woodham.
-For particular enquiries regarding the Student Records Unit, including illness and other matters affecting performance in examinations, academic statements, graduation ceremonies, prizes, release, of examination results and variations to enrolment programs, contact Mr Jack Morrison, phone 3711.
-For information regarding examinations, including examination timetables and clash of examinations, contact Mr John Grigg, phone 2143.
+The Officer-in-Charge (Examinations and Student Records Section) Mr Ross Woodham is located on the ground floor of the Chancellery.
+For particular inquiries regarding the Student Records Unit, including illness and other matters affecting performance in examinations, academic statements, graduation ceremonies, prizes, release of examination results and variations to enrolment programs, phone 3711.
+For information regarding examinations, including examination timetables and clash of examinations, phone 2143.

-The Assistant Registrar (Admissions and Higher Degrees Section), Mr Jack Hill, is located on the ground floor of the Chancellery.
-For particular enquiries regarding undergraduate courses phone Mr John Beauchamp on 3319.
-General enquiries should be directed to 3711.
 The Adviser for Prospective Students, Mrs Fay Lindsay, is located on the ground floor of the Chancellery and is available for personal interview.
 For an appointment phone 3453.